-3. Two years of successful teaching experience is a prerequisite for admission to work for the doctor's degree.
+2. Two years of successful teaching experience is a prerequisite for admission to work for the doctor's degree.

-Course Program - Each student selects an area of specialization (major) in the field of education, and a supporting area (minor) in education.
-The research study will be in the area of the student's major.
-In the first summer session in residence all students enrolled for courses leading to the doctor's degree must enroll for the course, "Introduction to Graduate Study" (Ed.
-400), unless they have already had its equivalent on the graduate level.
+Course Program - In the first quarter or summer session in residence all students in the doctoral program must enroll for the course, "Introduction to Doctoral Research" (Ed.
+400), or its equivalent unless they have already had a comparable course on the graduate level.